 - Put a rubber band around your phone.
 The physical friction creates a small pause every time you reach for it.

 Do not yet limit how much you use the apps.
 Just make the access slightly slower.
+The two seconds of friction is enough to break the unconscious reflex for most users without triggering the resistance that comes with hard limits.

 Week 3